Washington and Lee University,

 Honors Legal Intern, May-August 2012

-Tyler is an experienced international trade and regulatory attorney who analyzes federal law and regulations, providing comprehensive guidance to clients in a variety of sectors, including transportation, aviation, unmanned aircraft systems, manufacturing, financial services, and insurance.
+Tyler is an experienced international trade and regulatory attorney who provides comprehensive guidance to clients regarding the impact of federal law and regulations on domestic and international business.

-Recognized for his good judgment and calm demeanor, Tyler draws on his previous internships at the Federal Aviation Administration, the Department of Transportation, and the White House to serve as an excellent issue-spotter for clients, allowing him to render valuable advice that helps them avoid future legal challenges.
-Tyler is also a private pilot and drone enthusiast.
+Recognized for his practical and calm demeanor, Tyler draws on his previous experience working at the Federal Aviation Administration, the Department of Transportation, and the White House to serve as an excellent issue-spotter for clients.
+Tyler is also a licensed private pilot and recreational drone enthusiast.

 FAA ends 2020 with announcement of two major drone rules